 According to data collected from the National Highway Traffic Safety Administration, twice as many highway deaths occur in rural areas making them twice as dangerous as their urban counterparts.
 There is a false sense of security when driving on rural roads because of the lack of traffic and distractions common to city areas leading to higher speeds and lack of vehicle control.
 However, there are potential hazards that every driver should be aware of when driving down a rural road.

 - Highway hypnosis

 Driving for miles on end on the same straight narrow road can lead to what is known as highway hypnosis.
 Highway hypnosis is similar to reading an article on your phone and realizing you have no idea what you just read.
 For a driver behind the wheel on a rural road, the slow brain activity and lack of connection can reduce reaction time and cause a major accident.
 By at least slowing your speed you can prevent yourself from a collision with a potential vehicle merging onto the highway into traffic, something common in rural areas.
 Drivers need to maintain awareness as things such as tractors, farm trucks, and farm animals can suddenly get on the roadway.
 Other common causes of car accidents on rural roadways are:

 - Animals on Road

-Where city folk have to be on the look out for cyclists, traffic signs, and other drivers, rural motorists need to look out for animals,rough roads and trying not to fall asleep behind the wheel.
+Where city folks have to be on the lookout for cyclists, traffic signs, and other drivers, rural motorists need to look out for animals, rough roads and trying not to fall asleep behind the wheel.
 If you have suffered an injury please feel free to call for a free consultation with one of our experienced attorneys at 361-882-4357.